Layoff and Reduction

 - Timely: Information is conveyed when it is fresh and not as an afterthought.
 Employees should hear from their management before they hear about possible layoffs from clients.

 - Responsive: Employees should have an opportunity to comment, ask questions, and provide input to decision makers.
 If there are going to be service changes, provide employees with information they can share with clients.
-It is disheartening to both employees and clients when employees can’t provide useful information in response to client questions.
+It can be disheartening to both employees and clients when employees do not have an opportunity to provide useful information in response to client questions.

 Tailor your communication plan